Encryption in a nutshell

 # or

-let's break the command down, so 'enc' means that we want to do encryption, and '-aes-256-cbc' is the cipher algorithm we want to use, there many others, check the manual page for more information, and the '-iter' is optional and means how many iteration we want, to rencrypt the data. after you run the cmd, it will prompt you for password to use in the encryption.
+openssl enc -aes-256-cbc -iter 2 <<< "super secret data" > file.encyptlet's break the command down, so 'enc' means that we want to do encryption, and '-aes-256-cbc' is the cipher algorithm we want to use, there many others, check the manual page for more information, and the '-iter' is optional and means how many iteration we want, to rencrypt the data. after you run the cmd, it will prompt you for password to use in the encryption.

 to decrypt the data use:

-the only difference is that you need to add '-d' flag for decryption, and keep all other flags that were used in the encryption phase.
+openssl enc -d -aes-256-cbc -iter 2 > file.orig < file.encyptthe only difference is that you need to add '-d' flag for decryption, and keep all other flags that were used in the encryption phase.

 you could also use gpg for sysmmetrical encryption:

-this will prompt you for a passphrase.
+gpg --symmetric filethis will prompt you for a passphrase.

 in the other end you just envoke:

-gpg -d file.gpg
+gpg -d file.gpg2.
+Asymmetrical Encryption

 asymetrical encryption is much secure that the symetrical one, because it doesn't use passwords, instead it relies on public/private key pair, to encrypt/decrypt data, so if you encrypt data with someone else's public, theoratically only that person will be able to decrypt it back, assuming that he didn't share his private key with nobody else.

-(gnu protection guard). if this is the first time to use gpg, you need to generate your key pair first.
+to demonstrate the concept we will use gpg (gnu protection guard). if this is the first time to use gpg, you need to generate your key pair first.

-and it will prompt you for some information, after that you can start encrypting data, but you first need the key of the recipient, he should send it you after exporting it:
+gpg --full-gen-keyand it will prompt you for some information, after that you can start encrypting data, but you first need the key of the recipient, he should send it you after exporting it:

-in your computer run:
+gpg --exportin your computer run:

-now the recipient key should be in the keyring:
+gpg --import <key-file>now the recipient key should be in the keyring:

-then you can use the key to encrypt stuff:
+gpg --list-keysthen you can use the key to encrypt stuff:

-this will generate new file called "file.gpg" contain encrypted version of the "file". the '-r' option is for the recipient, you can use the key fingerprint or just the email.
+gpg -r [email protected] -e file > file.gpgthis will generate new file called "file.gpg" contain encrypted version of the "file". the '-r' option is for the recipient, you can use the key fingerprint or just the email.

 the recipient can decrypt the data like so:

-the "-d" stand for decrypt and if your key matches the recipient, it will ask you for your key password, and you will be able to see the original data.
+gpg -d file.gpg > original-filethe "-d" stand for decrypt and if your key matches the recipient, it will ask you for your key password, and you will be able to see the original data.

 you can also sign the data in addition to encryption, that helps the recipient to verify that you are the actual sender, and not someone else.

-gpg -r [email protected] -se file > file.gpg
+gpg -r [email protected] -se file > file.gpgbonus:

-to make the generated data by gpg strictly in ascii, so that you can send it through email, just specify --armor
+to make the generated data by gpg strictly in ascii, so that you can send it through email, just specify --armor flag.

 Ultimate Encryption